A popular npm package, nx with nearly 4.6 Million

 .
 The analysis of this script reveals its malicious nature.

-Analysis of telemetry.js
+telemetry.js

 This script is malicious and performs several harmful actions upon installation.
 It is designed to steal sensitive information and credentials from the user’s machine and exfiltrate them to a remote server.
 It also contains a destructive payload.